philipyun/Code-Examples/Conway-s-Game-of-Life/README.md

-C implementation of Conway's Game of Life
+Unix C implementation of Conway's Game of Life

 Compile